aryella-lacerda/react-native-accessibility-engine/docs/Guidelines.md

 <details>
   <summary>
-  [iOS HIG] Give buttons a touchable area that measures at least 44x44 pt
+  [ ] Give buttons a touchable area that measures at least 44x44 pt
   </summary>

 ### Type of accessibility: